openedx/paragon/dependent-usage-analyzer/README.md

 # Analyzing Paragon Dependents

-Generate Paragon component usage information within a dependent projects with this command line tool.
+Generate Paragon component usage information within dependent projects with this command line tool.
 This tool uses babel to parse a series of javascript projects as an abstract syntax tree and walks through it to gather information about usage of Paragon components (version and file line numbers).

 ## Usage